mozilla-mobile/telemetry-ios/README.md

     This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/

+This is a test to trigger a PR on Bitrise.